DREAM + REACH

 "It turned out that I had a great interest in things electrical.
 We didn't have enough money to buy new trains, so I would buy scrapped ones and then I would fix them.
 But that gave you all the interest in repairing things". – DR AMAR G. BOSE

-While at MIT, Dr Bose amassed a number of patents and instead of licensing them to another company, he decides to keep them and start a company of his own.
+While at MIT, Dr Bose amassed a number of patents, but instead of licensing them to another company, he decided to keep them and start a company of his own.

 "Dr Bose came up to me one day and said, 'So why don't you come to work for my company?'
 I said, 'What company?
 What are you talking about?'
 And he said, 'Well, I don't have a company now—but I'm thinking of starting one.'"

 FIRST BOSE EMPLOYEE